 Ashdown is a very small city located in the state of Arkansas.
 With a population of 4,406 people and three constituent neighborhoods, Ashdown is the 69th largest community in Arkansas.

 When you are in Ashdown, you'll notice that it is more blue-collar than most other communities in America.
-38.91% of Ashdown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ashdown is a city of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Ashdown who work in office and administrative support (10.23%), food service (7.30%), and sales jobs (6.88%).
+42.22% of Ashdown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Ashdown is a city of professionals, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Ashdown who work in teaching (12.40%), healthcare (9.30%), and food service (5.23%).

-As is often the case in a small city, Ashdown doesn't have a public transportation system that people use to get to and from their jobs every day.
+Ashdown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ashdown is an extremely ethnically-diverse city.
 The people who call Ashdown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashdown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ashdown include English, German, Dutch West Indian, and French .
+Important ancestries of people in Ashdown include Irish, German, French, English, and Italian.

 The most common language spoken in Ashdown is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Italian and Greek.